jbericat/ansible-workshop/doc/workshop_lab_part_1.md

 **PROS**

-- We can execute the same tmsh command on different F5 devices at once
+- We reach a certain level of task automation to execute the same tmsh command on different F5 devices at once

 **CONS**

 - not fully automated (we must type the password each time), so it does not scale well
-- Environment not portable
+- Environment not portable (we must replicate the venv on all the environment, which is painful and prone to deadlocks due to possible OS package dependencies that cannot be met and so on)
-- Not user friendly
+- Not user friendly at all (not skilled CLI users would have a bad time trying to run these commands by themselves)

 ### 4. Run a playbook using ansible's built-in modules via SSH using a private key